voutilad/portal/README.md

 3. If you're using with `neo4j-admin import`, because of something (Java?) doing a dance to check for magic bytes indicating GZip or Zip files, it will most likely drop the first 4 bytes of each file.
 I recommend:

-   a.
-Use a single file that includes the header you want.
+   - Use a single file that includes the header you want.
-   b.
-Make sure the first 4 characters can be possible throwaway.
+   - Make sure the first 4 characters can be possible throwaway.

 For example: